 Also look through her images to verify that they go back longer than six months, and that she actually created those photos.
 One big clue she is cheating is if the quality of the pictures in which she herself is featured is worse than the pictures of her supposed apartment or smoothie bowls or sunsets or resorts.
 She could have bought or stolen those photos to fill her Instagram feed and make her look more professional and talented than she is.
 Pictures with her face should be the same quality as pictures of her brunch.
 Here’s a great story with more on this topic.

 5. Look for past examples of partnerships with other brands.

 Honestly, if brands always did this step, they could avoid a lot of grief.
 When I hear brands complaining that the influencer did poor work compared to her (obviously fake bought photos), I have little sympathy.
 Her portfolio of work is out there for you to see!
 Look for #sponsored or #ad Instagram posts, and looked for Sponsored posts on her website.
 Do you like the photos or video she took?
 Do you like the way she wrote about the brand?
 Did you see meaningful engagement from her readers and followers around the brand?
 If you can’t find an example of a partnership with another brand within the last four months, I wouldn’t engage.

 5. Set aside a few hours to email them personally.

 Start with the top influencers on your list and email them with a personal note.
-(Side note: DO NOT INSTA DM THEM.
-That’s so unprofessional and it makes it hard for her to manage the partnership, or even respond to your DM at all.)
+(Side note: Only Insta DM them if they don’t have a website with contact information.)
 Depending on their responses (some will say yes, some will say maybe, and some will say no or not respond) you can work your way down the list to the tier 2 and tier 3 bloggers the next week until you’ve reached your budgetary limit.

 5. Ask for her media kit.